TITLE 89: SOCIAL SERVICES

 1) initial assessment of eligibility and information gathering (89 Ill.
 Adm.
 Code 682);

-3) reassessment of level of care at least every six months for those cases in formal eligibility, three months for those cases that have been presumptively determined eligible for interim services (89 Ill.
+3) reassessment of level of care at least every 12 months for those cases in formal eligibility, three months for those cases that have been presumptively determined eligible for interim services (89 Ill.
 Adm.
-Code 684.80), or at such time when the customer's financial or physical condition or need for services changes;
+Code 684.80), or at such time when the Customer's financial or physical condition or need for services changes;

-5) assisting the customer when personal assistance problems develop.
-Documentation of these problems and the case management team's responses will be kept in the customer's case file;
+5) assisting the Customer when Individual Provider and Agency Provider problems develop.
+Documentation of these problems and the case management team's responses will be kept in the Customer's case file;

 6) counseling and advocacy;

-7) acting as inter-agency liaison (e.g., with other DHS programs, vendors, hospitals);
+7) acting as inter-agency liaison (e.g., with other DHS programs, Managed Care Organizations (MCOs), vendors, hospitals);

 10) monitoring the cost effectiveness of the service plan (89 Ill.
 Adm.
 Code 679.50).